Basic Data Types

 All events in KurrentDB have a logical position in the global transaction log.
 A logical position consists of a commit position value

 and a prepare position value.
-In sec this is modelled as an ADT called LogPosition
+In sec this is modelled as an ADT called LogPosition with two variants, LogPosition.Exact

-representing the end of the log.
+that contains two Long values and LogPosition.End representing the end of the log.

-.
-Examples of LogPosition
+Either[InvalidInput, Exact].
+Examples of LogPosition construction:

 import sec.LogPosition